Shipstr/ajax-datatables-rails-alt-api/README.md

 # AjaxDatatablesRails::AltApi

 This is an alternative API to the [ajax-datatables-rails](https://github.com/jbox-web/ajax-datatables-rails) gem.
 The motivation for this was that we had a lot of datatables written against an older version of ajax-datatables-rails.
 The newer version of ajax-datatables-rails was incompatible with our older implementation of datatables, so it required a major refactor effort.
-There were certain things in the recent ajax-datatables-rails API felt redundant, and if a major refactor was needed, a reimagined API started to be devloped.
+There were certain things in the recent ajax-datatables-rails API felt redundant, and if a major refactor was needed, a reimagined API started to be developed.

 This uses ajax-datatables-rails under the hood.
-Idealy, this or something similar may influence future versions of ajax-datatables-rails.
+Ideally, this or something similar may influence future versions of ajax-datatables-rails.

 ## Features